Counseling for Domestic Violence in Massachusetts - Handel Behavioral Health

 • Elder abuse: abuse and/or neglect of an older person by someone who has a relationship with them (spouse, child, sibling, other relative, close friend) or abuse/neglect of an older person by a legal caregiver/provider

 Victims of domestic violence might feel shame, embarrassment, helplessness, confusion, and low self-esteem from their abusive partner.
-These can lead to more serious mental health conditions such as:
+These can lead to more serious mental health conditions, including:

 Kaitlin Corson, LMHC with HBH